Clean Water Project

 The system, First-flush, collects rainwater as it washes off the roof, first separating off the “first-flush” of detritus-contaminated rainwater and then directing the, now clean, rainwater into a holding tank.
 The system has the additional advantage of being low maintenance, cheap to construct and no moving parts.

 The design of the First Flush system is based on one that has been used successfully around the world.
 It can be built using pipes, gutters and tanks that are locally available.
 A firm stand is needed to support the tank (a tonne when filled with 1000 litres of clean water), this too can be made using available materials.
 Construction can be completed by local labour with supervision and design overseen by BPN personnel.
-With these materials and labour costs are minimised.
+With this system, materials and labour costs are minimised.

 Existing water collection systems can be easily adapted.
 The additional pipes, bends, connections and guttering costing around AU$25.